 Three regions fall into PDO status, and strict production rules vary slightly among them.
 Graviera Agrafon requires sheep's milk with up to 30 percent goat's milk; it's the most limited in production volume and rarely available outside of Europe.
 For Graviera Naxou, cow's milk predominates, with up to 30 percent mixed sheep's and goat's milk allowed.
 Graviera Kritis allows up to 20 percent goat's milk mixed with sheep's milk, and it must all come from free-range animals.

 While temperature requirements, storage conditions, and aging standards vary, each variety follows a similar production process.
-It starts with heating the milk to form curds, which get pressed into wheels of varying size.
+It starts with heating the milk to form curds, which get pressed into wheels of varying sizes.
 They then undergo surface salting, brining, and aging to different degrees.
-Greeks first started making graviera in 1914 and it received PDO status in 1996.
+Greeks first started making graviera in 1914, and it received PDO status in 1996.

 Like feta, graviera cheese can be used in many different ways: as a table cheese, in cooked dishes such as au gratin, or grated over salad or pasta.
 It makes excellent cheese fritters and Greek saganaki, a pan-seared appetizer with flour, oregano, and a little lemon, traditionally served with bread.